Sensory Wildlife Garden

 leads and not allow them to foul the garden.
 There are plenty of areas

-in the park for games, dog walking and other activities which may not be suitable
+in the park for games, dog walking and other activities which may not

 for the formal garden.